Tarsal Tunnel Syndrome

 Patients with tarsal tunnel syndrome present with pain in the inside of the ankle or heel region that radiates into the sole of their foot (Figure 1).
-This pain can have a sharp, shooting, dull, or burning feeling and may be associated with numbness.
+This pain can have a sharp, shooting, electrical, dull, or burning feeling and may be associated with numbness.
 The pain is often worse with activity and towards the evening.
-The pain occurs because tarsal tunnel syndrome affects the tibial nerve or its branches as they course under tight structures with limited space along the inner aspect of the ankle and down along the inner aspect of the heel and turning into the sole.
+The pain occurs because the tibial nerve or its branches are compressed or stretched as they course under tight structures with limited space along the inner aspect of the ankle on their way to the sole of the foot.

-There is some question as to whether this condition exists as an isolated entity as it is commonly seen in conjunction with other conditions such as plantar fasciitis and acquired adult flatfoot deformity.
-In all of these conditions, the structures on the inside of the ankle (posterior medial structures including the branches of the tibial nerve) are placed under repetitive stress (Figure 2).
-Patients with irritation to the tibial nerve can be quite uncomfortable.
+This condition is commonly seen in conjunction with plantar fasciitis and acquired adult flatfoot deformity.
+In these conditions, the structures on the inside of the ankle (including the branches of the tibial nerve) are repetitively stretched (Figure 2).
 Excessive walking and increased body weight can exacerbate the patient’s symptoms.

 Figure 1: Typical pain location

 Figure 2: Repetitive Stretching of inner ankle region leading to tibial nerve irritation